grafana/kubectl-nodepools/README.md

 Where `$nodepool` should be the name of an existing node pool.

 ### Using a custom node pool label
-If your cluster uses a different label than the ones supported in code, you can pass a custom label using the `--label/-l` flag as in the following examples:
+If your cluster uses a different label than the ones supported in code, you can pass a custom label using the `--label/-l` flag or by setting the `KUBE_NODEPOOLS_LABEL` environment variable:

 ```shell
 # list nodepools using a custom label